Globular weak $\omega$-categories as models of a type theory: The Grothendieck-Maltsiniotis definition of -categories

-\paragraph{The category of globular extensions.} Globular extensions are characterized by the fact that they have globular sums, and in this case all the globular sums factorize through the category $\COH_0$.
-As a consequence, we can leverage the universality of the category $\COH_0$ in order to characterize the category of globular extensions. \begin{lemma} The universal property of the category $\COH_0$ induces an equivalence of categories between the category of globular categories and the full subcategory of the coslice category $\COH_0\backslash\Cat$ whose objects are the functors preserving the globular sums.
-Dually, there is an equivalence of categories between the category of globular coextensions and the full subcategory of the coslice category $\op{\COH_0}\backslash\Cat$, whose objects are the functors preserving the globular products. \end{lemma} \begin{proof} By the universal property of $\COH_0$, a globular extension $F : \G\to\C$ induces a morphism of globular extensions $\COH_0\to\C$, which is an object of the coslice $\COH_0\backslash\Cat$ which preserves the globular sums.
-Moreover, this assignment is functorial.
-So it suffices to check that there is a converse assignment.
-Consider a functor $F : \COH_0 \to \C$, which preserves the globular sums.
-Then $F$ induces a unique globular structure on $\C$ for which it is a morphism, and any globular sum diagram for this structure in $\C$ factorizes through $F$.
-Since $\COH_0$ has all the globular sums, this diagram has a globular sum in $\COH_0$, and since $F$ preserves those, this diagram has a globular sum in $\C$, hence $\C$ has all the globular sums and it is globular extensions.
-Moreover, consider a commutative triangle of the following form
+\paragraph{The category of globular extensions.} Globular extensions are characterized by the fact that they have globular sums, and the globular sums factorize through the category $\COH_0$.
+We can thus use the universality of the category~$\COH_0$ in order to characterize the category of globular extensions as follows.

+\begin{lemma} The universal property of the category $\COH_0$ induces an equivalence of categories between the category of globular extensions and the full subcategory of the coslice category $\COH_0\backslash\Cat$ whose objects are the functors preserving the globular sums.

+Dually, there is an equivalence of categories between the category of contravariant globular extensions and the full subcategory of the coslice category $\op{\COH_0}\backslash\Cat$, whose objects are the functors preserving the globular products. \end{lemma} \begin{proof} By the universal property of $\COH_0$, a globular extension $F : \G\to\C$ induces a morphism of globular extensions $\COH_0\to\C$, which is an object of the coslice $\COH_0\backslash\Cat$ preserving globular sums, and this assignment is functorial.
+Conversely, consider a functor $F : \COH_0 \to \C$ preserving globular sums.
+Then, by precomposition by the canonical functor $\G\to\COH_0$, it induces a globular structure on~$\C$, and $F$ is a morphism from of globular structures from $\COH_0$ to~$\C$.
+Any globular sum diagram for this structure in $\C$ factorizes through $F$.
+Since $\COH_0$ has all the globular sums, this diagram has a globular sum in $\COH_0$, and since $F$ preserves those, this diagram has a globular sum in $\C$, hence $\C$ has all the globular sums and is a globular extension.
+Moreover, consider a commutative triangle of the form

 with $F$ and $G$ preserving the globular sums.
-Then by the previous statement, $\C$ has all the globular sums, which all factor through $F$.
+Then, by the previous statement, $\C$ has all the globular sums, which all factor through $F$.
 Since $f\circ F = G$ preserves the globular sums, it follows that necessarily $f$ preserves the globular sums and thus defines a morphism of globular extensions.
-This proves the equivalence of categories.
-The equivalence for globular coextensions is dual to the one we have proven. \end{proof}
+This proves the equivalence of categories. \end{proof}